SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 #### *registerPlugin(plugin :: ControllerPlugin)*
 Registers the given plugin for the controller.
 If the plugin is active, the *activate* method will be invoked, thereby allowing the plugin to register some actions for controller functions.

+Note: Normally, this method is called by the constructor of the plugin.
+Therefore it is in many cases unnecessary to call *registerPlugin* directly.
+But depending on initialization order, where modes and actions have been defined after the basic instance construction, a second activation of the plugin might be necessary.
+All side effects of *registerPlugin* are idempotent, so you can call it as many times you like.

 #### *registerMode(plugin :: ControllerPlugin, mode :: ControllerMode)*
 Registers the given mode of the given plugin for the controller.